rajsinghtech/tsdnsreflector/README.md

 IPV4_DOMAIN = cluster.local
 DNS_RESOLVER = 8.8.8.8:53  # Optional, uses Google DNS
 PORT = 5353               # Optional, uses port 5353 instead of 53
+FORCE_4VIA6 = false       # Optional, allows A records to be returned directly
 ```

-When a client requests `test.default.svc.cluster1.local`, the server will:
+When a client requests `test.default.svc.cluster1.local` with an A query type:
-1. Convert to `test.default.svc.cluster.local`
+1. The server converts to `test.default.svc.cluster.local`
-2. Look up the A record, which resolves to `10.1.1.0` (using the specified DNS resolver if provided)
+2. Looks up the A record, which resolves to `10.1.1.0`
-3. Convert `10.1.1.0` to `fd7a:115c:a1e0:b1a:0:7:a01:100` using SITE_ID=7
+3. If FORCE_4VIA6=true, it converts `10.1.1.0` to `fd7a:115c:a1e0:b1a:0:7:a01:100` and returns an AAAA record
-4. Return the AAAA record with the IPv6 address
+4. If FORCE_4VIA6=false, it returns the original A record with `10.1.1.0`

 ## Docker Usage